rohitpaul09/Product-Dissection-Relational-Database/README.md

 # Product-Dissection-for-Swiggy-Food-Delivery App

-The document "Product Dissection for Swiggy Food Delivery App" provides an in-depth analysis of Swiggy, a prominent food delivery service in India.
-Key points from the document include:

 1. **Company Overview**: Swiggy, founded in 2014 in Bangalore, India, is recognized for its quick delivery, a wide range of restaurant options, and user-friendly interface.
 It has significantly changed the landscape of food ordering and delivery in India.

 2. **Product Dissection and Problem-Solving**: